plfa/plfa.github.io/src/plfa/Untyped.lagda.md

 ...    | step M—→M′                            =  step (ξ₂ NeuL M—→M′)
 ...    | done NrmM                             =  done (′ NeuL · NrmM)
 ```
-We induct on the evidence that the term is well-scoped:
+We induct on the evidence that the term is well scoped:

 * If the term is a variable, then it is in normal form.
   (This contrasts with previous proofs, where the variable case was